lambda-feedback/user-documentation/docs/releases/status.md

 This page contains information about any known incidents where service was interrupted.
 The page begain in November 2024 following a significant incident.
 The purpose is to be informative, transparent, and ensure lessons are always learned so that service improves over time.

-The Severity of incidents is the product of number of users affected (for 100 users, N = 1), magnitude of the effect (scale 1-5 from workable to no service), and the duration (in hours).
-Severity below 1 is LOW, between 1 and 100 is SIGNIFICANT, and above 100 is HIGH.
+The Severity of incidents is the product of:

+- number of users affected (for 100 users, N = 1),
+- magnitude of the effect (scale 1-5 from workable to no service),
+- duration (in hours).

+Severity:

+- <  1 is LOW
+- 1 - 100 is SIGNIFICANT
+- > 100 is HIGH.

 The severity is used to decide how much we invest in preventative measures, detection, mitigation plans, and rehearsals.

+## 2025 November 18th: Some evaluation functions failing (Severity: LOW):

+Some evaluation functions returned errors.

+### Timeline (UK / GMT)

+2025/11/18 21:18 GMT: some but not all feedback functions failed.
+Investigation initiated and message on home page 2025/11/18 21:39 GMT: updated to users that the cause was identified.
+2025/11/18 21:45 GMT: issue resolved.
+Home page updated.

+### Analysis

+The root cause of the issue was the outage of Cloudflare, which cause wide issues on the internet including for example X, ChatGPT, and other services being unavailable.

+Our system does not use Cloudflare so was unaffected.
+However, any of our evaluation functions using an old version of our baselayer rely on calling GitHub to retrieve a schema.
+GitHub git services were down (presumably due to the Cloudflare outage), which meant that our functions could not validate their schemas and therefore failed.

+We tried to implement a solution but were unable to because implementation relied on GitHub workflows, which failed for the same reason.
+GitHub had announced they were resolving the issue, and when it was resolved our services returned to normal.

+The solution in this case is to upgrade all of our evaluation functions to a newer version of the baselayer, which has schemas bundled and does not rely on external services.

+### Recommended action

+Update all evaluation function baselayers.

+N=1, effect = 2, duration = 0.5.
+Severity = 1 (LOW)

+## 2025 November 10th: Service unresponsive (Severity: SIGNIFICANT):

+The application was unresponsive.

+### Timeline (UK / GMT)

+2025/11/10 14:21 Service became unresponseive, e.g. pages not loading.
+Reports from users through various channels.
+Developers began investigating, message sent to Teachers.

+2025/11/10 14:28 Service returned to normal.
+Home page message displayed to inform users.

+### Analysis

+During the period of unresponsiveness, the key symptoms within the system were overloading the CPU of the servers.
+Error logging and alerts did successfully detect downtime and alert the developer team, who responded.
+Although developers were looking into the problem, and tried to increase resource to resolve the problem, in fact the autoscaling solved the problem itself.

+The underlying cause was a combination of high usage, leading to CPU overload.
+This type of scenario is normal and correctly triggered autoscaling.
+The issue in this case was that autoscaling should happen seamlessly, without service interruptions in the intervening period.

+### Action taken:

+- Decrease the CPU and memory usage level at which scaling is triggered.
+This increases overall costs but decreases the chance of service interruptions.
+- Enhance system logs so that more information is available if a similar event occurs
+- Investigate CPU and memory usage to identify opportunities for improvements (outcome: useage is typical for NODE.js applications, no further action)

+N=3, effect = 5, duration = 0.15.
+Severity = 2.25 (SIGNIFICANT)

 ## 2025 October 17th: Handwriting input temporarily unavailable (Severity: SIGNIFICANT)

 Handwriting in response areas (but not in the canvas) did not return a preview and could not be submitted.
 Users received an error in a toast saying that the service would not work.
 All other services remained operational.

 ### Timeline (UK / BST)

 2025/10/17 08:24 Handwriting inputs ceased to return previews to the user due to a deployed code change that removed redudant code, but also code that it transpired was required.